arctern-io/arctern-bootcamp/shtruck_en/README.md

 ![](pic/traffic_road.png)

-It can be seen that for some main roads, each truck will pass, resulting in more truck locations on the road, and because this is the main road, the speed of the truck is slow, which further enhances the GPS data on the road.
+For some main roads, there are many trucks pass by, which results in plenty of GPS signal sampling points on these roads.
+At the same time, due to the high traffic volume of these roads, many trucks drive very slowly, which further strengthenes the GPS sampling points on the roads.

-Next, we will find the busier road according to the number of truck locations on the road.
+Next, we will find the busy roads according to the number of truck locations on the roads.

-- #### Road weight analysis of truck
+#### Road weight analysis of truck

-Count the number of truck location on each road, and reconstruct `DataFrame`, we record the num of location point on the road as road weights:
+Count the number of truck locations on each road, and reconstruct `DataFrame`.
+We take the number of location points on the road as road weights:

 ```python